 The more organic keywords you rank for—that is, words and phrases that draw people to your site from a search engine results page (SERP)—the better.
 Organic keywords are free, help improve online visibility, and attract quality traffic.

-Mailchimp ranks for 43,234 organic keywords.
-This is considerably higher than competitors like Campaign Monitor and SendGrid, which rank for 26,300 and 13,290 organic keywords, respectively.
+Mailchimp ranks for 627,335 organic keywords.
+This is considerably higher than email platform competitors like Campaign Monitor and Drip, which rank for 209,000 and 41,700 organic keywords, respectively.

 While many of Mailchimp's keywords reference email marketing, some cover other features that their platform offers.
 These might be their CRM, website builder, survey, and landing page capabilities.
-That kind of reach has Mailchimp ranking alongside marketing-only platforms on the same SERPs.
+That broader reach has Mailchimp ranking alongside marketing-only platforms on the same SERPs.

 For example, Mailchimp is the only email platform on page 1 of Google search results for the keyword “page landing.”
 Instapage and Unbounce also appear on page 1.
 But unlike Mailchimp, they aren’t free to use—small businesses that want to build their brand have to pay to learn more about these platforms.